-A complete periodontal examination, including the necessary dental X-rays, will help us determine your treatment plan.
+A complete periodontal examination, including dental X-rays, will help us determine your treatment plan.
 Advanced stages of gum disease can result in gum recession and bone loss.
-Dr. Dean provides gum grafting and bone grafting to help restore the gums and bone.
+Dr. Dean provides gum and bone grafting to help restore the gums and bone.

 Gum Grafting in Plano, TX

-In the advanced stages of periodontal disease, the gums can start to recede exposing the sensitive tooth roots.
-Exposed tooth roots will make the teeth appear longer but they are more than a cosmetic issue as they can contribute to other dental health concerns like tooth root decay, loose teeth, or bone loss.
+In the advanced stages of periodontal disease, the gums can start to recede, exposing the sensitive tooth roots.
+Exposed tooth roots make teeth appear longer, but they are more than a cosmetic issue; they can contribute to other dental health concerns like tooth root decay, loose teeth, or bone loss.

-Gum recession happens slowly over time and most people do not realize that it is happening.
+Gum recession happens slowly over time, and most people do not realize that it is happening.
 Exposed roots can cause sensitivity when consuming hot or cold food or liquids.
-A gum graft surgery will repair the defect and prevent future gum recession and/or bone loss.
+Gum graft surgery will repair the defect and prevent future gum recession and/or bone loss.

 The gum grafting procedure involves placing additional gum tissue where little or no gums exist.
 It is a fairly simple surgical procedure performed by Dr. Dean in Plano, TX.
 There are numerous options for gum graft surgery.
-The one he will perform will depend on the extent and severity of the damage to the gums.
+The one he will perform will depend on the extent and severity of the gum damage.

-Dr. Dean will remove healthy tissue either from an adjacent area in your mouth or an alternative biologic material.
-Then he will transfer a thin piece of that tissue to the exposed tooth roots and cover them up.
-The grafting procedure results in improves gum health and protects sensitive tooth roots, also decreasing tooth sensitivity.
+Dr. Dean will remove healthy tissue from an adjacent area in your mouth or an alternative biological material.
+Then, he will transfer a thin piece of that tissue to the exposed tooth roots and cover them up.
+The grafting procedure improves gum health, protects sensitive tooth roots, and decreases tooth sensitivity.

 Periodontal Bone Grafting in Plano, TX

-Advanced periodontal disease can lead to bone recession, which can create unsightly spaces between teeth and eventually lead to tooth loss.
+Advanced periodontal disease can lead to bone recession, creating unsightly spaces between teeth and eventually leading to tooth loss.
 Periodontal bone grafting helps regenerate lost bone and promotes a healthier, more beautiful smile.
 Essentially, Dr. Dean will

 Surgical Periodontal Treatments FAQs